 DNA testing involves sophisticated DNA sequencing which is multi-procedural, labor intensive, and expensive.
 In the porphyrias, there are no common mutations so the entire gene must be sequenced in each new family.

-The cost for DNA testing for one specific porphyria is $850 for the first person in a family who is tested and found to have a mutation.
-Once a mutation is identified, the cost for DNA testing of other family members is $150 per person.
-For patients with symptoms of an acute porphyria, but whose specific porphyria has not been identified, a "triple test" for the genes causing three acute porphyrias (or any combination of three porphyrias) can be performed for $1850, a savings of $700 over sequencing each gene separately.
+The cost for DNA testing for one specific porphyria is $802 to $922, depending on the specific porphyria being tested.
+Once a mutation is identified, the cost for DNA testing of other family members is $226 per person.
+For patients with symptoms of an acute porphyria, but whose specific porphyria has not been identified, the “Acute Porphyrias Panel” for analysis of the genes causing the three acute porphyrias can be performed for $1882, a savings of $700 over sequencing each gene separately.
 Results from DNA testing are typically available in 2 to 4 weeks.

 The Mount Sinai Genetic Testing Laboratory, Porphyria DNA Testing Laboratory accepts some insurance; please contact the genetic counselor at the laboratory for current information.
 Alternatively, payment can be made by credit card or check, which must accompany the patient's blood sample.
 A receipt will be provided, but depending on the patient's insurance company and policy, the reimbursement will vary and some companies will not pay for Porphyria testing at all.
 By New York State regulation, DNA testing for any genetic disorder must be ordered by a physician who also must sign the requisition form and who will receive the results.
 A patient must also read and sign a consent form which explains DNA testing and offers counseling.